What is a densifier and how does it work? A concrete densifier is a liquid…

 At least by now knowing how to determine the density of the concrete, you will have confidence to proceed as expected or to stop work and get in touch with some help.

 The above is a general guideline to determine if densifier should be applied once or twice.
-For any clarification of the above or to discuss your unique situation, please do not hesitate to contact STI or any of its authorized dealers for more help and advice.
+For any clarification of the above or to discuss your unique situation, please do not hesitate to contact Substrate Technology Inc. or any of its authorized dealers for more help and advice.
 We are all here to supply solutions that save you time and make you money.